Salem teacher hosting Thursday fundraiser to support ill student

 "Oh, God, no. Not at all," she said.

 She's already exceeded the mandatory $10,000 money raised to run the famed race as a non-qualifier.
 She's at $13,000 but is far from satisfied.
-She's hosting a fundraiser tomorrow (Thursday) at Fody's Tavern on Rte.
-28 in Derry from 5-9 p.m.
+She's hosting a fundraiser Thursday at Fody's Tavern on Route 28 in Derry from 5 to 9 p.m.

-There will be food and driinks and a neat raffle with a slew of items including a hockey puck autographed by Bruins great Patrice Bergeron.
+There will be food and drinks and a raffle featuring a slew of items including a hockey puck autographed by Bruins great Patrice Bergeron.
 Also, Fody's is donating a portion of the proceeds.

 Running the race enables Kristen, 52, to give back to the hospital and to support a family friend in need.

-Childrenshospital.org defines ALD as "a rare genetic condition that causes the buildup of very long chain fatty acids (VLCFAs) in the brain.
+According to childrenshospital.org, ALD is "a rare genetic condition that causes the buildup of very long chain fatty acids in the brain.
 When VLCFAs accumulate, they destroy the protective myelin sheath around nerve cells, responsible for brain function.
 Without the myelin sheath, the nerves can no longer relay information to and from the brain."

-The McLaughlin family has become close with Grady and his family including mom (Jillian) and dad (Jeff Smith, a Methuen police officer).
-Grady and the Smiths will be at Fody's Thursday.
+The McLaughlin family has become close with Grady and his family including mom, Jillian, and dad, Jeff Smith, who is a Methuen police officer.
+Grady and the Smiths will be at Fody's on Thursday.

 The McLaughlin family already has a rare bond with the hospital.